alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 Effects belong in programs.
 They belong in the parts of the program where the caller expects interaction with the world.

-This is where functional core / imperative shell helps.
+Functional core / imperative shell is one way to apply this idea.
 The shell gathers facts from the world and performs visible effects.
 The core takes explicit values and returns a calculation, decision, or plan.

 ```text
 Use dependency injection in the shell.